 An opiate drug epidemic is affecting our nation and our families, and in addition to the large numbers of individuals who abuse illicit opiates like heroin, far too many Americans are struggling with addiction to prescription opioid painkillers.
 Opioid addictions can be dangerous and deadly, as these drugs can cause a fatal overdose.
-Because of this, it is of great importance that you become aware of and fully understand the signs of opiate drug addiction so that you can obtain expert care and opioid treatment for this serious addiction.
+Because of this, it is of great importance that you become aware of and fully understand the signs of opiate drug addiction so that you can obtain expert care, treatment, and opiate rehab for this serious addiction.

 What Are Opiate Drugs?